Friday, November 29, 2019

 My mom could go into a room full of chaos.
 “Once upon a time..” she would start in a steady calm voice.

-It wouldn’t be long before everyone in the room was hanging on her every word; whatever they had been worrying about a moment ago was forgotten.
 She would then take her audience on a magical journey with a story that she often made up as she went.
 If it were a classic tale, you could count on her to take dramatic liberties.
 I don’t believe she told any story quite the same way twice.
 In her kindergarten classroom she would have her students shut their eyes as she told her tales.
-"Use your imagination", she would tell them.
-"I am thinking of a big black dog, he has 2 floppy ears.
-He also has 2 tails and 3 eyes!"

 One distinct recollection of a time when mom’s storytelling saved the day comes to mind.
 My younger daughter Alana had several friends spending the night.
 In one of my bigger lapses in good “mommy judgement” I had rented a movie that I thought they would all enjoy.
 It turned out to be fairly dark and scary (always pre-screen, don’t rely on faulty memory of what may or may not be appropriate.)
 One of the girls started to cry and some of the other girls started to get sad and upset.
 A few of them wanted to stop the movie, but of course most of the others wanted to keep watching.
 The situation seemed like it could go downhill quickly.
 Fortunately my mom was visiting.
 She took control, turned off the movie and started to tell stories.
 These weren’t toddlers; they must have been about ten.
 They sat raptly listening to story after story.
 The evening was saved.

-Books are wonderful too, but in truth, they are perhaps not quite the same as a story.
+Books are wonderful too, but in truth, they also are not quite the same as a story.
 A story is yours to tweak as you please.
 Stories are powerful mediums for working through issues.
 Folks who have asked me for parenting advice over the years know that using stories is a favorite tool.
 For as long as I can remember I have been counseling parents to create a fictional child with a similar name.
 Talk about what that parallel child has been going through.
 This tends to be a very non threatening way to talk about all sorts of issues.
+Once upon a time there was a little girl who had an “owie” ear.
+The doctor had given her some medicine to make it better, but when she tried the medicine it tasted yucky.”....

 Once upon a time there was a little boy who didn’t like to stay in bed……